gearglow/ReptiliaWithATwist/The List.md

 ## Summary

 Harry is a trans girl, and ends up in the Afterlife (which looks suspiciously like The Good Place).
-The usual Reptilia28 Don't Fear the Reaper challenge ensues, with a twist or two.
+The usual Reptilia28 Don't Fear the Reaper challenge ensues, with a... _twist_ or two.

 ### Reptilia28 Don't Fear the Reaper Challenge Details